SAP/flake8-tergeo/docs/configuration.md

 #.
 Check if the distribution name is part of the project requirements, a stdlib module or listed
    in `ftp-requirements-packages`

-Please note, that this checks bases on the current working directory map the current analysed file to a module name.
+Please note, that these checks base on the current working directory to map the current analysed file to a module name.
-Therefore, always execute `flake` in the projects root folder, else the behavior and findings of this check are not defined.
+Therefore, always execute `flake8` in the projects root folder, else the behavior and findings of this check is not defined.
-Also, if a files are given directly to the flake8 command, the path should be relative to the projects root folder.
+Also, if files are given directly to the flake8 command, the path should be relative to the projects root folder.

 * `ftp-distribution-name`: name of the project